 Person centred counselling works best when there is a good rapport between the client and the counsellor, and this can be a very individual thing.
 The client will probably benefit most if they have a desire to talk openly and discuss their issues which has been blocked.
 Often the client will come to the counselling process desperate for someone to “just listen to them”.

 Person centred counselling is therefore often beneficial for people at a crossroads in life, trying to move on, struggling with change, frustrated by relationships or in a mix of emotions.
 People in the low severity stages of what might otherwise become depression, anxiety, bipolar, eating disorders, grief, stress, anger and other related problems may seek counselling support, especially if provided as a recommended 2nd line alternative to CBT based psychological therapies (as recommended by NICE).

 People with more serious mental health conditions, more serious trauma or developmental issues, or those who find it hard to speak may benefit more from psychoanalysis.
 Psychoanalysis and psychotherapy methods are more suited to diagnosed or longer term conditions, especially in conjunction with CBT based psychological therapies as recommended by NICE, or Cognitive Behavioural Analysis for more in depth acute depression.

-Who provides person centred counselling in Edinburgh Falkirk and Stirling?
+Who provides person centred counselling in Edinburgh?

 Stuart and his partner Denise are both full practitioner members of the National Association of Counsellors Hypnotherapists and Psychotherapists, the only UK charity representing all three psychological therapies, and a CNHC regulatory route for clinical hypnotherapy.